mobr-ai/sap/README.md

 SAP is focused on a **Solana-first analytics architecture** centered on:

-- natural-language investigation
+* natural-language investigation
-- semantic knowledge graph exploration
+* semantic knowledge graph exploration
-- explainable analytics results
+* explainable analytics results
-- artifact-driven dashboards
+* artifact-driven dashboards
-- grounded AI workflows for complex Solana data
+* grounded AI workflows for complex Solana data
+* deterministic ETL pipelines that transform Solana ledger activity into ontology-aligned semantic data

-The platform is being developed incrementally while keeping the system buildable and operable throughout the migration and productization process.
+The platform is being developed incrementally while keeping the system buildable and operable throughout the migration, ETL integration, and productization process.

 ---